 I won’t get into the content of the book as if you are interested, you will go and buy it yourself.
 Instead, I would like to talk about why I think this book is an excellent place to begin on a journey of thinking for yourself in a world that seems more and more intent on telling you how to think and believe (with no proven facts to back those thoughts up).

-This book explores many of the events that have lead free thinkers like Murray, Jordan Peterson, Bet Weinstein, Sam Harris, Dave Rubin (and so many more, but there just isn’t space to mention everyone!) to believe that we are being told what to think, without being told why.
+This book explores many of the events that have lead free thinkers like Murray, Bret Weinstein, Sam Harris, Dave Rubin (and so many more, but there just isn’t space to mention everyone!) to believe that we are being told what to think, without being told why.
 Universities are shutting down conversations, speakers are being de-platformed, and people from everyday walks of life are being fired from their jobs – even threatened – for saying what they believe.

 The important thing to remember – something explored and stated over and over again in this book – is that no matter your person feelings in relation to the questions, is that they have not been answered.
 This is important because we now have laws that are based on opinions, and social justice is clambering onto those opinions to shut down debate.
 We cannot continue to move forwards in this society when “progress” is rooted in opinion.
 We must move past our personal dislike for the topics (as some do make us feel a little uncomfortable) in order to truly progress.